PlagueHO/data-fundamentals-non-relational-data/README.md

 4. Fill in the necessary details to create a new storage account.
 5. After the storage account is created, click on the `Containers` tab and create a new container.
 6. Upload a file to the container.

+## Azure Files

+In this task, we will look at how to create an Azure Files account and upload a file to it.

+1. Open the Azure portal.
+2. Search for `Storage accounts` and click on it.
+3. Click on the `+ Create` button to create a new storage account.
+4. Fill in the necessary details to create a new storage account.
+5. After the storage account is created, click on the `Files` tab and create a new file share.
+6. Upload a file to the file share.

+## Azure Table Storage

+In this task, we will look at how to create an Azure Table Storage account and add a new table to it.

+1. Open the Azure portal.
+2. Search for `Storage accounts` and click on it.
+3. Click on the `+ Create` button to create a new storage account.
+4. Fill in the necessary details to create a new storage account.
+5. After the storage account is created, click on the `Tables` tab and add a new table to the storage account.

+## Azure Storage Explorer

 ## Azure Cosmos DB